 For example, if you have spent 50 hours on unplanned maintenance for an asset that has broken down eight times over the course of a year, the mean time to repair would be 6.25 hours.

 What is considered a world-class MTTR is dependent on several factors, like the type of asset, its criticality (opens in new tab), and its age.
 However, a good rule of thumb is an MTTR of under five hours.

 Learn more about maintenance KPIs and how to use them.Get the ebook (opens in new tab)

 How is MTTR used?

 Mean time to repair is used as a baseline for increasing efficiency, finding ways to limit unplanned downtime, and boosting the bottom line.
-Because long repair times for mission-critical equipment mean product scrap, missed orders, and soured business relationships, MTTR helps organizations identify why maintenance may be taking longer than what is ideal and make more informed decisions to fix the underlying causes.
+MTTR helps organizations identify why maintenance may take longer than ideal and make more informed decisions to fix the underlying causes.

 What does MTTR mean for maintenance?

 Exploring MTTR offers a lens into the intricacies of your maintenance team's equipment procurement, task scheduling, and execution processes.
 At its core, MTTR aims to identify and eradicate bottlenecks that lead to production halts and the subsequent financial implications.
 Below are some important ways that MTTR directly influences maintenance teams.

 MTTR serves as a pivotal tool in determining whether to repair or replace aging assets.
 An increasing repair duration for aging assets could be a sign that replacement is the more cost-effective approach.
 Furthermore, MTTR can guide procurement and design strategies by offering predictions about the lifecycle costs of emerging systems.